- Publisher: North Atlantic Books

 White dharma practitioners who are unable to acknowledge the pain caused by decades of resistance to addressing this misalignment will be exposed—they will no longer be able to use a veneer of dharma as window dressing while milking the benefits of the system.
 Their veil of mindfulness will be seen through as thin, and their once-wise words, henceforth, will land with a thud.

-No one group, community, or institution has the answer, but each of us can call forth the willingness to offer our best, claim responsibility for our worst, and fold it all into the continuous moment-to-moment practice of simply being present to what is.
-If your practice is not attenuating greed, hatred, and ignorance—the social expressions of which are the delusions of supremacy, racism, and oppression—then you need to change your practice.
+No one group, community, or institution has the answer, but each of us can call forth the willingness to offer our best, claim responsibility for our worst, and fold it all into the continuous moment-to-moment practice of simply being present to what is.”

 This is a moving and crucial book for anyone interested in the flourishing of the dharma in the West.
 Read it, sit with it and then get off the cushion and do something radical to make a difference.